openwms/org.openwms.core.auth.keycloak/README.md

 # OpenWMS.org User Authentication Extension for Keycloak
-This is extension is a `UserStorageProvider` implementation that can be integrated into [Keycloak](https://www.keycloak.org).
-Keycloak will then integrate it into the user authentication procedure to authenticate against a remote http service.
+This extension is a `UserStorageProvider` implementation that can be integrated into [Keycloak](https://www.keycloak.org).
+Keycloak will then recognize it as part of the user authentication procedure to authenticate against a remote http service.

 ## Usage in Keycloak
-The jar file must be copied to Keycloaks `providers` directory.
-In case of the Keycloak Docker image this is at `/opt/keycloak/providers`.
+After building the project, the jar file must be copied to Keycloak's `providers` directory.
+In case of the Keycloak Docker image this is at
+`/opt/keycloak/providers`.
 A simple Dockerfile that adopts the original Keycloak Dockerfile looks like:

 ```dockerfile
 FROM quay.io/keycloak/keycloak:26.1.4 AS builder